-The proposal for a directive on empowering consumers for the green transition through better protection against unfair practices and better information is one of the regulations at the intersection of consumer protection and environmental regulation.
+The directive on empowering consumers for the green transition through better protection against unfair practices and better information33 is one of the regulations at the intersection of consumer protection and environmental regulation.
 This directive aims to better inform consumers on the environmental characteristics and durability of the products they buy.
 It foresees an obligation to inform consumers about the guaranteed durability of products including in the frame of commercial guarantees that secure a durability of at least two years.
-According to this new regulation, the seller must also provide relevant information on repairs, such as the reparability score (where applicable), or other relevant repair information.
-Finally, the proposal updates the list of commercial practices which are considered unfair, in particular generic environmental claims (including indices or labels) such as "eco-friendly", "eco", "green", "nature's friend", "ecological" and "environmentally correct", or practices which encourage the consumers to replace their products earlier than (technically)
+According to this new regulation, the seller must also provide relevant information.
+Finally, the directive updates the list of commercial practices which are considered unfair, in particular generic environmental claims (including indices or labels) such as "eco-friendly", "eco", "green", "nature's friend", "ecological" and "environmentally correct", or practices which encourage the consumers to replace their products earlier than (technically) necessary.
+By 27 March 2026, Member States shall adopt and publish the measures necessary to comply with this Directive.
+Member States shall apply those measures from 27 September 2026.